Middlesbrough: Port development

-Iron, Steel and ships
+Victorian era

 Iron dominated the Tees area since 1841 when Henry Bolckow in partnership with John Vaughan, founded the Vulcan iron foundry and rolling mill.
-Vaughan introduced the new "Bell Hopper" system of closed blast furnaces developed at the Ebbw Vale works.
+Vaughan introduced the new 'Bell Hopper' system of closed blast furnaces developed at the Ebbw Vale works.
 The new system and nearby abundant supply of Ironstone in the Eston Hills in 1850, made the works a success with the area becoming known as the "Iron-smelting centre of the world" and Bolckow, Vaughan & Co., Ltd the largest company in existence at the time.

 By 1851 Middlesbrough's population had grown from 40 people in 1829 to 7,600.
-Pig iron production rose tenfold between 1851 and 1856 and by the mid-1870s Middlesbrough was producing one third of the entire nations Pig Iron output.
-It was during this time Middlesbrough earned the nickname "Ironopolis".
+Pig iron production rose tenfold between 1851 and 1856 and by the mid-1870s Middlesbrough was producing one third of the entire nation's Pig Iron output.
+During this time Middlesbrough earned the nickname 'Ironopolis'.

-On 21 January 1853, Middlesbrough received its Royal Charter of Incorporation, giving the town the right to have a mayor, aldermen and councillors.
+On 21 January 1853 Middlesbrough received its Royal Charter of Incorporation, giving the town the right to have a mayor, aldermen and councillors.
 Henry Bolckow became mayor, in 1853.

-In the latter half of the 19th century, Old Middlesbrough was starting to decline and was overshadowed by developments built around the new town hall, south of the original town hall.
+In the latter half of the 19th century Old Middlesbrough was starting to decline and was overshadowed by developments built around the new town hall, south of the original town hall.

 On 15 August 1867, a Reform Bill was passed, making Middlesbrough a new parliamentary borough, Bolckow was elected member for Middlesbrough the following year.
-In 1900, Bolckow, Vaughan & Co had become the largest producer of steel in Great Britain.

 The town's rapid expansion continued throughout the second half of the 19th century (fuelled by the iron and steel industry), the population reaching 90,000 by the dawn of the 20th century.

 Second World War

 Middlesbrough was the first major British town and industrial target to be bombed during the Second World War.
-The steel making capacity and railways for carrying steel products were obvious targets.
+The steel-making capacity and railways for carrying steel products were obvious targets.
 The Luftwaffe first bombed the town on 25 May 1940, when a lone bomber dropped 13 bombs between South Bank Road and the South Steel plant.
 More bombing occurred throughout the course of the war, with the railway station put out of action for two weeks in 1942.

-By the end of the war over 200 buildings had been damaged or destroyed within the Middlesbrough area.
-Areas of early and mid-Victorian housing were demolished and much of central Middlesbrough was redeveloped.
+By the end of the war more than 200 buildings had been damaged or destroyed in the Middlesbrough area.
+Areas of early- and mid-Victorian housing were demolished and much of central Middlesbrough was redeveloped.
 Heavy industry was relocated to areas of land better suited to the needs of modern technology.
 Middlesbrough itself began to take on a completely different look.